 Doctors put numbers after the T, N, and M that give more details about the size and spread of the cancer.

-- Stage 2 and 3 – the cancer is bigger, may be either low or high grade and has not started to spread.
+- Stage 2 and 3 – the cancer is bigger and may be either low-grade or high-grade, but has not started to spread.

-- Stage 4 – the cancer has started to spread into nearby lymph nodes or other parts of the body.
+- Stage 4 – the cancer has started to spread to nearby lymph nodes or other parts of the body.

-Your doctor or specialist nurse can give you information about the grade and stage of the cancer.
+Your doctor or specialist nurse can give you information about the stage and grade of the GIST.